| Title: | Quantitative features for mass spectrometry data |

 A |

-slots are also joined.
-However, only columns that
+The rowData slots are also joined.
+However, only columns that are shared

-are shared and that have the same values for matching columns/rows
+and that have the same values for matching columns/rows are retained.
+For

-are retained.
-For example of a feature variable A
+example of a feature variable A in sample S1 contains value a1 and

 The joined assay is linked to its parent assays through an AssayLink